 Accommodations are supports available to the student which do not alter the expectations of a course, as they are specified in Ministry documents.
 Examples of possible accommodations include extra time to write tests, using a scribe for written work, reducing the volume of work, and preferential seating for a student.
+Accommodations are determined based on a student's needs as documented by a professional.

-Modifications are changes made to the grade-level expectations for a subject or course in order to meet a student's learning needs.
+Modifications are changes made to the expectations for a subject or course in order to meet a student's learning needs.
 Modifications may include the use of expectations at a different grade level and/or an increase or decrease in the number and/or complexity of expectations relative to the curriculum expectations for the regular grade level.